Revis. Gen. Pl. 1: 395 (1891) APNI

-GipP, Gold, HSF, OtP, WPro.
+GipP, OtP, WPro.
 In Victoria apparently confined to mangrove and saltmarsh communities near Point Lonsdale, Western Port, Shallow Inlet and Corner Inlet.

-2 varieties are recognised, only var. australe is known to persist in Victoria.
+2 varieties are recognised, only var. australe is known to occur in Victoria.
 See note under var. baudinii.

 |Bioregion||Occurrence status||Establishment means|